Skip to main content

 {

-// variables for template.
-This is a user provided variables.
-IT will be merged to default variables
+// variables for the template.
+These are user-provided variables.
+They will be merged with the default variables.

 anotherTemplateVariable: "2",